ptuukkan/42-hypertube/README.md

 # 42-hypertube
 Movie streaming web application.
 Created with Joel Palgi and Antti Vornanen.
+This project is still a work in progress, though close to finish.
 ## Task
 Create a web application which allows user to search and watch movies.
 Application must include results from two external resources when user search for a movie.
 Movies must be downloaded using bittorrent protocol and be streamed on the video player at the same time.
 Subtitles are also downloaded automatically.